World of Avatar: The Last Airbender

-The Avatar: The Last Airbender franchise takes place in a fantasy world inspired by Asian culture.
+The Avatar: The Last Airbender franchise takes place in a fantasy world inspired primarily by East Asian cultures.
 This world is made up of four nations based on the four classical elements: the Air Nomads, the Earth Kingdom, the Fire Nation, and the Water Tribes.
-A fifth nation, the United Republic of Nations, is introduced in Legend of Korra.
+A fifth nation, the United Republic of Nations, is introduced in The Legend of Korra.

 Series creators Michael Dante DiMartino and Bryan Konietzko drew from historical Asian cultures to develop a tone and style for the franchise's world.
-China is the predominant influence of the fantasy world, though Japan, Tibet, India, and the Americas were also incorporated.
+China is the predominant influence of the fantasy world, though various East Asian, South Asian, Southeast Asian and North American cultures were also incorporated.
 Many characters in the world of Avatar have the ability to "bend", or to psychokinetically manipulate the element associated with their nationality.
 One individual, the Avatar, is able to bend all four elements.
-Avatar: The Last Airbender takes place 99 years after the Fire Nation carried out a genocide against the Air Nomads.
+Avatar: The Last Airbender takes place 100 years after the Fire Nation carried out a genocide against the Air Nomads.

+Overview

+The Air Nomads

-The Air Nomads are based on the monastic society of Tibetan Buddhism, and the Air Nomads' conception of the Avatar is reminiscent of how Tibetan Buddhists perceive the Bodhisattva.
+The Air Nomads were a culture that is influenced by the monastic society of Shaolin monks and Tibetan Buddhism, and the Air Nomads' conception of the Avatar is reminiscent of how Buddhists perceive the Bodhisattva.
 Aspects of Hinduism are also incorporated into the beliefs of the Air Nomads, including chakras and mudras.

+The Earth Kingdom

-The Earth Kingdom is an expansive nation that incorporates several real-world cultures, most notably Ming dynasty and Qing dynasty China.
+The Earth Kingdom is an expansive nation that incorporates several real-world cultures, most notably Ming dynasty and Qing dynasty of China.
 Ba Sing Se, the capital city of the Earth Kingdom, is based on Beijing and the Forbidden City.
 Kyoshi Island of the Earth Kingdom resembles feudal Japan, with the resident Kyoshi Warriors donning uniforms based on those used in kabuki theater.

+In the later Netflix adaptation, the city of Omashu in the Earth Kingdom resembles medieval India.

+The Fire Nation

+The Fire Nation is an archipelago island country influenced by the military of Imperial Japan and the clothes and architecture of China.

+The Sun Warriors, the prehistoric ancestors of the Fire Nation, incorporate cultural influences from pre-Columbian cultures like the Mayans, as well Indonesian and Malay influences.

+The Water Tribes

-The Fire Nation is influenced by China, while its military draws from the Imperial Japanese military.
-The Water Tribes are based on circumpolar peoples such as the Inuit.
+The Water Tribes are communities located in the polar regions, based on circumpolar peoples such as the Inuit.
+The Southern Water Tribe is made up primarily of small villages, whereas the Northern Water Tribe contains vast cities of ice and snow.

+The United Republic of Nations

+The United Republic of Nations was founded by Avatar Aang and Fire Lord Zuko after the end of the 100 Year War.
+It is a civilization described as "if Manhattan had happened in Asia," inspired by the 1920s and incorporates influences from American and European architecture from that time period.
+Elements of film noir and steampunk also played a significant influence.
+The design for the metalbending police force is based on 1920s New York City police uniforms, crossed with samurai armor.